LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 | # of inodes in each group * inode size      | Inode table size          |
 | (inode_number - 1) / # inodes per group     | Block group of an inode   |
 | (inode_number - 1) % # of inodes_per_group  | Offset into inode table   |

+A problem does present itself though.
+How would the file system handle a case where there are two mounted Linux file systems that want to access an inode?
+An inode is just an index, so what happens if they want to access the same inode number?
+Luckily this has been thought about.
+The inode number is a combination of the device ID and the inode number.
+This way the inode remains an incrementing 32-bit unsigned number while the device ID is split into a major and minor ID that defines the device's type and class.
+As a result, inodes can only ever reference files in their file system, and why st_dev is in the stat struct.

 #### Data Blocks